4d/docs/docs/Concepts/dt_blob.md

 ### Modifying a blob

-To modify a blob, you need to use a scalar blob stored in a variable and pass it to a command.
+To modify a blob, you need to use a scalar blob.
 For example:

 ```4d
 var $myBlob : Blob